-Why Gender Selection?
+Why Gender Selection of Babies?

 In Western cultures, many women yearn for a baby girl.
 In many Asian, Middle Eastern and some North African cultures, both men and women tend to want a son.
 But almost universally, families with a brood of children of one gender, say 6 girls, or 8 boys, desire to have at least one child of the opposite sex.